peplin/pygatt/README.md

 I'll post more information on my blog at http://mike.saunby.net

-Note you might need to install a newer version of gatttool for this code to work.
-I used the version included in bluez-5.2 - it's in the attrib directory.
+You will almost certainly need to install a newer version of gatttool for this code to work.

-May 2013.
+Bluez-5.2 and later are known to work.
+It's probably best to download and install the latest version of Bluez.

+Once unpacked do the following -

+  ./configure --disable-systemd
+  make
+  sudo make install
+  sudo /usr/bin/install -c attrib/gatttool /usr/local/bin/gatttool

+You're also going to need to install the python pexpect library -

+  sudo pip install pexpect

+To enable the bluetooth adaptor and find your SensorTag device address do the following -

+  sudo hciconfig hci0 up
+  sudo hcitool lescan

+Press the side button and you should get a couple of lines showing the device is working.
+Hit Ctrl-C to exit.
+Now you're ready to go -

+  python sensortag.py [ADDRESS]

 I've put this code under the Apache 2.0 licence, if folks want to use it and that doesn't suit let me know.
 I have no desire to profit from this code, nor prevent others using or profiting if they wish.
 Equally you shouldn't expect me to maintain or support it.
 It's just stuff, use it as you wish.